 Vaccination coverage – supplementary vaccination activities (SIA)

 Information on supplementary vaccination activities (SIA) was collected from 985 children aged 6 months to 9 years.
 The measles vaccination coverage among children in this age group was 48.0% (95% CI: 38.3–56.1).
-This was confirmed by respondents either by showing their vaccination card or by verbal confirmation (Table 7).
+This was reported by respondents either by showing their vaccination card or by verbal confirmation (Table 7).
 Most of the affirmative responses were through verbal confirmation; the measles vaccination coverage among children who were able to show their vaccination card was 1.7% (95% CI 0.6–4.5).
+The design effect for SIA vaccination is much higher than the expected value (2.5), indicating a high degree of heterogeneity between clusters.

 Table 7.
 Measles vaccination coverage among children aged 6 months to 9 years during other vaccination opportunities in Béboto district, Logone Oriental province, Chad (weighted analysis)